ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 - ``.. deprecated:: X.Y.Z`` informs the user about the deprecated status of the object or feature.

-You can find additional information and examples at `numpydoc`_.
+You can find additional information and examples in the numpy doc.
 Reference this documentation as the primary source regarding docstring styles for directives that are not covered here.